Could it be May Thurner Syndrome?

 Posted by: Tampa Cardio

-This is especially true when what you are feeling may involve your cardiovascular system.
+This is especially true when symptoms presenting may involve your cardiovascular system.
 That is why we never recommend self-diagnosis.
-Leave it to the professional Vein Specialists and Cardiologists, such as those at Tampa Cardiovascular Associates.
+Leave it to the professional Vein Specialists and Cardiologists, such as those at Tampa Cardiovascular Associates of Tampa Bay, Florida.

-What is it? – May Thurner Syndrome is an affliction on the genetic level.
+May Thurner Syndrome is a genetic affliction.
 It is an anatomical mutation where the right iliac artery compresses the left iliac vein against the fifth lumbar vertebra.
-The result can be DVT (Deep Vein Thrombosis) in the left iliofemoral.
+The result can be DVT (Deep Vein Thrombosis) (a blood clot) in the left iliofemoral.

 This affliction presents itself as left leg edema and pain in the calf, ankle, and foot.
-It is usually seen in younger women often in conjunction with a pregnancy or bed rest.
-Because May Thurner is a chronic condition, often patients will also, over time have changes to that leg including changes in veins – producing varicose veins, pigmentation changes, leg pain, phlebitis and ulcerations of the skin.
+It is usually seen in younger women often in the case of pregnancy or bed rest.
+Because May Thurner is a chronic condition, patients over time have changes to that leg including changes in veins – producing varicose veins, pigmentation changes, leg pain, phlebitis and ulcerations of the skin.

 It is diagnosed by way of a CT scan or MRI.
 It is treatable once found.
 Treatment is directed at clearing out the blood clots and correcting the incorrect compression.
 There are several different surgical procedures which may be employed.

-While of course, you can ignore pretty well any medical condition we certainly do not recommend it.
+While of course, you can ignore pretty much any medical condition we certainly do not recommend it.
 Left untreated many patients will go on to develop post-thrombotic syndrome which is debilitating.

 Endovascular therapy is currently the primary treatment.
 With early recognition and treatment, May-Thurner syndrome is now a manageable disease.